juanuranidev/BuildYourPc/README.md

 # Features
 Select each part of the pc<br>
-select the quantity you want of each item<br>
+Select the quantity you want of each item<br>
 Total price is updated every time you add, remove or change a product

 # Libraries